angielsteele/visitliverpool3/README.md

 ### Validation

 - HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/).

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 - Links checked with [W3C Link Checker](https://validator.w3.org/checklink).

 ### General Testing

 - Testing was completed by myself, friends and family members.
 My mentor also helped me to ensure that I was complying with accessibility frameworks and stadards.

+- Testing has taken place using multiple devices and multiple different operating systems (IOS and Android).

 - I updated the social and menu div to nav to conform with html guidelines (as advised by my mentor).